 If you are unable to document past vaccinations, you may see a physician for a blood titer test.
 If you are submitting lab titer results as proof of immunity, a copy of the official lab report must be included.
 You also have the option of being vaccinated again.

-NYS Public Health Law 2167 requires all students to review the meningococcal meningitis information (links provided on part 3 of our immunization record form) and file a record of response with our office.
+NYS Public Health Law 2167 requires all students to review the meningococcal meningitis information (links provided on part 3 of the Student Immunization Record Form) and file a record of response with our office.

 The meningococcal vaccination is not required, however all Graduate Center students are required to either: